GVNML: Child rights

 Around 10-25% of the children in GVNML’s operational area are engaged in child labour.
 Most of these children belong to the perceived ‘lower’ castes and belong to financially challenged families.
 Labour usually involves animal grazing, agricultural work, household work, daily wage earning, working in shops etc. In the 7-13 age group, the number of girls engaged in labour exceeds that of boys.

 Other violations of child rights in rural Rajasthan include child marriage, sexual and physical abuse of children and sexual discrimination.
-Many families refrain from sending their children, especially children to school.
+Many families refrain from sending their children, especially girls to school.

 GVNML has been working for children’s rights since 1984.
 The organisation aims for all round development of children while ensuring they have claim to their basic rights.
 From 1984 to 1992 GVNML ran Gwal Bal Pathshaala, a night school for children who were engaged in animal grazing or other forms of labour during the day, and hence unable to attend school during the day.
 GVNML worked in the Tonk district on different schemes for children’s development such as Family Upliftment Programme, Child Survival and Development Programme, Right of Children to Safe Drinking Water etc. Save the Children Finland and UNICEF Rajasthan extended their support to GVNML for the aforementioned projects.
 GVNML works in collaboration with the Gram Panchayat in several villages to spread awareness about the importance of birth registration.

 Educational events are organized for the recreation of local children.
 Bal Sansad (Child Parliament), Bal Patrika (published children’s magazine), Bal Mela (Child Fair) and cultural programmes by children have had local impact in helping children hone their creative skills and expanding their knowledge on many subjects.
 GVNML is also involved in the process of mainstreaming the students of Gwal Bal Pathshaalas (informal night schools) to Government schools.
 GVNML has also organised training sessions for Primary School Teachers and Instructors of Gwal Bal Pathshaalas in the villages of Jaipur and Tonk districts.